We are proud to have certified trainers on staff who are available upon request to educate the community in the following areas:

-S.U.P.E.R Ed. is a comprehensive classroom based alcohol and substance use prevention curriculum geared toward elementary students in grades K-5.
+This Program is a comprehensive classroom-based alcohol and substance use prevention curriculum geared toward elementary students in grades K-5.
 The program covers the topics of personal safety; decision and refusal skills; alcohol and drug information, and self-esteem.

-The goals of this program include educating children at a young age on the dangers of alcohol, substance, and tobacco use; educating children at a young age on the importance of personal safety and decision making; and preventing and/or reducing the use of alcohol and other drugs by school aged children.
+The goals of this program include educating children at a young age on the dangers of alcohol, substance, and tobacco use.
+Educating children at a young age on the importance of personal safety and decision making; and preventing and/or reducing the use of alcohol and other drugs by school aged children.
 The programs include:

 This program is provided by Mr. Tom Bradish in the following Lewis County Schools:

 Beaver River Central,

 Days vary at locations, please call for further information.